delveccj/CSC395_Fall24/Assignment2/assignment2.md

 5. **Final Project Milestone**:
    - Minimally, the second week should culminate with the final product ready for review.

-### Section: Project Plan
+### Task 3: Create Written Project Plan

-1. **Document the Plan**:
-   - Create a document that explains the architecture, the development plan, how the work will proceed, and how progress will be measured.
+   - Create a professional document that explains the architecture, the development plan, how the work will proceed, and how progress will be measured.
+   - The minimally required sections of the plan are included at bottom.

-### Section: Kickoff and Conclusion Brief
+### Task 4: Create a Kickoff Brief

-1. **Kickoff Presentation**:
+**Kickoff Presentation**:
-   - Prepare a five-minute kickoff presentation.
+   - Prepare a five-minute (timed!) kickoff presentation.
    - One person from the team will describe the project plan, challenges, team roles, and expected outcomes.
-2. **Conclusion Brief**:
-   - Prepare a conclusion brief that demos the final product and lists the challenges overcome along the way.

-### Section: Docker

-1. **Dockerize the Solution**:
-   - Ensure the solution runs as a Docker container.
-   - Provide a `docker-compose.yml` that will build the environment and allow the Instructor to run the application easily.

-# Project Plan: Team Collaboration Dashboard
+   - The plan will be presented in class on Septemebr 17.
+Each team will present its plan.
+Expect questions along the way - as though the BD person were in the room.

+### Task 5: Archive of Communicaiton and Research Acitivites
+   - A Discord room has been created for each team.
+The team must use this room and show demonstrable proof teammates communicated often on the progress of the project.
+It is a common practice for development efforts to have chat rooms where chats themselves become important documentation archives.
+   - You will end up using a chat agent to find information and answer questions and develop code examples.
+This is perfectly fine.
+However, you must do the following:
+   - Each team member must obtain an account with OpenAI
+   - They must create a chat named

-## 1. Project Overview
+## Written Project Template
-- **Project Name**: *Team Collaboration Dashboard*
+- **Project Name**: *Team Name*
 - **Objective**: Develop a web application that allows users to generate AI-assisted meeting notes, summaries, or brainstorming ideas using the Ollama API.
 The application will be built using Flask, Dockerized for deployment, and integrated with the Ollama API for AI-driven features.

 ## 2. Scope